dhh1128/codecraft.co/good-code-is-balanced.md

 slug: good-code-is-balanced
 redirect_from:
   - /2012/08/27/good-code-is-balanced
+comments:
+  - author: Metrics, Plumb Lines, and System Thinking &laquo; Codecraft
+    date: 2012-11-12 08:37:28
+    comment: >
+      [...]
+I’m also a big believer in balance, as I’ve written about before.
+Good software balances many considerations. [...]
+  - author: 3 Commandments of Performance Optimization &laquo; Codecraft
+    date: 2013-01-08 09:08:29
+    comment: >
+      [...]
+On the other hand, it is possible to be too passionate about performance; optimizing the performance of the dev team (by decreasing coding and testing time) is often a better business choice than optimizing execution speed in ways that make code more complex and harder to verify.
+I have encountered performance zealots disqualifying a perfectly good design on the grounds that it’s not performant enough in a use case that only 2 customers on the entire planet would ever care about.
+Not smart.
+As I’ve said many times, good code is balanced. [...]
+  - author: Earned Pragmatism &laquo; Codecraft
+    date: 2013-01-18 08:53:32
+    comment: >
+      [...] you can be a pragmatist, you have to understand what’s possible, what’s good and bad about each alternative, and why certain considerations might trump others given a certain business context and time [...]
+  - author: Smart Geeks Think Like Cheerleaders &laquo; Codecraft
+    date: 2013-02-05 08:57:45
+    comment: >
+      [...]
+We champion the ideal implementation, programming language, product schedule, or architecture–so much so that we lose momentum or balance. [...]
 ---
 In my <a href="what-is-good-code.md">first post about what constitutes "good code,"</a> I claimed we were dealing with a complex question.
 This is why I distrust short answers.

 So many competing concerns must be balanced to achieve goodness: